mazzalab/pyntacle/README.md

 ## Installation

-The easiest way for the majority of users to install pandas is to install it as part of the **Anaconda** distribution, a cross-platform distribution for data analysis and scientific computing.
+The easiest way for the majority of users to install Pyntacle is to install it as part of the **Anaconda** distribution, a cross-platform distribution for data analysis and scientific computing.
 This is the recommended installation method for most users.

-Instructions for installing from source on various Linux distributions and MacOs are also provided.
+Instructions for installing from source on various Linux distributions and MacOS X are also provided.

 ### Installing pyntacle using Anaconda or Miniconda

-Installing pyntacle and all its dependencies can be challenging for inexperienced users.
+Installing Pyntacle and all its dependencies can be challenging for inexperienced users.
 There are several advantages in using Anaconda to install not only pyntacle, but also Python and other packages: it is cross platform (Linux, MacOS X, Windows), you do not require